 Limited Depreciation Coverage: This policy will help to cover the gap between the fair market value that the insurance will likely pay out and what you owe on the vehicle, or the cost to replace the vehicle.

-Mechanical Breakdown Insurance: Coverage to assist in with out of pocket expenses for repairs.
+Mechanical Breakdown Insurance: Coverage to assist with out of pocket expenses for repairs.

-Motor Truck Cargo Insurance: Covers freight or commodity and liability for cargo.
+Motor Truck Cargo Insurance: Covers non-hazardous freight or commodity and liability for cargo.